dawu76/investment-research-notes/reading-list/README.md

 ---

+#### Equity factors

+[Alpha Architect](https://alphaarchitect.com/2023/02/expected-stock-returns/): Inside the Minds of Expected Stock Returns
+- Explanations for the casual relationship between firm characteristics and returns are classified as either risk- or behavioral-based.
+- Risk-based explanations: Stocks with certain characteristics tend to perform worse when the marginal utility of money is high (such as in recessions, when unemployment is high and labor capital is at risk).
+Thus, investors demand a risk premium in return for accepting the risks of firms (companies on the long side of a factor) with such characteristics.
+On the flip side (companies on the short side of a factor), investors rationally pay a high price and accept low average returns for stocks that provide insurance against bad economic regimes.
+- There are two categories of behavioral-based explanations: behavioral errors that lead to mispricing and a taste-based explanation.
+- Behavioral explanation: certain firm characteristics correlate with, or induce, overly optimistic beliefs.
+Overly optimistic beliefs can arise from investors’ extrapolation of past cash-flow growth or stock market performance (recency bias) and overconfidence.
+In the presence of limits to arbitrage, overly optimistic beliefs generate overpricing.
+Since overpricing is eventually corrected, these characteristics predict low future stock returns.
+- Taste-based explanation: investors prefer (they derive utility from) extreme payoffs even if the probability of receiving such payoffs is exceedingly small, causing them to overpay (from a purely economic perspective) for assets with a lottery-like distribution of returns.

+---

 #### Expected returns: geometric vs. average

 [Breaking the Market](https://breakingthemarket.com/solving-the-equity-premium-puzzle-and-uncovering-a-huge-flaw-in-investment-theory/): Solving the Equity Premium Puzzle, and Uncovering a Huge Flaw in Investment Theory.